BluelyTASer/RobloxTAS/README.md

 ## How do I use this system?
 Adding the system to a Roblox game is simple.
-First, go to the [Releases page](https://github.com/luigidasonic/RobloxTAS/releases) and download the RBXM files.
+First download the TAS.lua file from here and copy this.
 Next, open the game you want to TAS in Roblox Studio.
-In the "Explorer" tab, go to the StarterPlayer folder and insert the RBXM file for the TAS script into StarterPlayerScripts by right-clicking and selecting "Insert from File".
-**If using the first version of this script, insert the RBXM file for the TASing script into StarterCharacterScripts.**
+Run the game then paste on command bar in Roblox Studio and press enter. **inserting TAS.lua on **If using the first version of this script, insert the RBXM file for the TASing script into StarterCharacterScripts.**

 Now you can begin TASing the game you chose.
 You can start the game by clicking the "Play" button in the top menu.
-**NOTE: This system only works with R6 characters and does not support R15 characters.
-You'll have to go to "Game Settings" and under the "Avatar" tab, set the Avatar Type to R6.**
+**NOTE: This system works both with R6 and R15 characters.**

 Once you start playing, you may notice that the game is in a "paused" state.
-If you press the backslash ( \ ) key, the game will advance by one frame.
+If you press the Q key, the game will advance by one frame.
+If you press the T key, the game will backwards by one frame.
-In order to unpause the game, press the F key.
-If you don't want the game to be slowed down, press the E key.
+In order to unpause the game, press the F key. **NOT RECOMMENDED** If you don't want the game to be slowed down, press the E key. **NOT RECOMMENDED**

-**NOTE: If you either unpause the game or disable slowdown while the game is paused, you'll have to press the frame advance key after doing so.**
+**NOTE: If you either unpause the game or disable slowdown while the game is paused, you'll have to press the frame advance key after doing so and it's not recommended.**

 If you want to use savestates, press the Y button to save the current state of the game and H to load the saved state.

 ## I'm done making my TAS!
 How do I play it back?
-Once you're done making your TAS, press the comma ( , ) key to play it back.
+Once you're done making your TAS, press the L key to play it back.
-**NOTE: If you're using frame advance, press the frame advance key while holding down the comma key.
-If using slowdown, keep pressing the comma key until it plays back.**
+**NOTE: If you're using frame advance, press the frame advance key while holding down the L key then release it.
+If using slowdown, keep pressing the L key until it plays back.**

-## When playing back my TAS, the animations are sped up.
-Why does this happen and how can I fix it?
-This happens because when the game is being slowed down or paused, it's not actually slowed down or paused.
-What's actually happening is that your Roblox character's body parts are being anchored, in order to create the effect of the game being slowed down.
-However, Roblox animations still play even when a Roblox character's body parts are being anchored.

-However, I have made a modified version of Roblox's Animation script which pauses the animations when your character's body parts are anchored.
-You can download the RBXM file for that script and put it in StarterCharacterScripts.

 ## I don't like the default hotkeys.
 Can I change them?
 Yes, it is possible to change your hotkeys.
-In order to do this, expand the TAS script in the "Explorer" tab, then expand the Settings folder.
-You should see a folder in there named Hotkeys.
-Expand that and you'll see all the hotkeys that the script uses.
-Select the one you want to change, then in the "Properties" tab, set the value to the key you want to use.
+In order to do this, modify on TAS.lua using text editor then change the value between "" of Hotkey(AnyNumber).Value = "".
 You'll need to set the value to the "key code" for the key you want.
 You can get it by either looking at [this page](https://developer.roblox.com/en-us/api-reference/enum/KeyCode) or by adding a new script into StarterCharacterScripts and adding this code into it:
 ```